dimanikulin/fva/FVADocMD/LEARNT_AS_SME.md

 # What I learnt as Subject Matter Expert

+Of course, we found nothing that time.
+Therefore, I started looking for a solution to search in [Multimedia Data](./FVADocMD/MULTIMEDIADATA.md) in an automatic way.
+What I found as a solution were the [Multimedia IR systems](./FVADocMD/MULTIMEDIAIRSYSTEMS.md).

 In addition, using [metadata](https://en.wikipedia.org/wiki/Metadata) user can organize the photo album.
 That [metadata](https://en.wikipedia.org/wiki/Metadata) is usually kept inside of each file as a header with predefined format.
 There are a plenty of [metadata](https://en.wikipedia.org/wiki/Metadata) formats like [Exif](https://en.wikipedia.org/wiki/Exif), [IPTC](https://en.wikipedia.org/wiki/International_Press_Telecommunications_Council) or [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform).